awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 **Note**
 You cannot specify an encryption context in a cryptographic operation with an [asymmetric KMS key](symmetric-asymmetric.md#asymmetric-cmks) or an [HMAC KMS key](hmac.md)\.
 Asymmetric algorithms and MAC algorithms do not support an encryption context\.

-The encryption context is not secret\.
+The encryption context is not secret and not encrypted\.
 It appears in plaintext in [AWS CloudTrail Logs](logging-using-cloudtrail.md) so you can use it to identify and categorize your cryptographic operations\.

-An encryption context can consist of up to 8151 characters, including the `=` or `:` separator\.
-It can use any keys and values\.
-However, because it is not secret and not encrypted, your encryption context should not include sensitive information\.
+Your encryption context should not include sensitive information\.
 We recommend that your encryption context describe the data being encrypted or decrypted\.
 For example, when you encrypt a file, you might use part of the file path as encryption context\.

-The key and value in an encryption context pair must be simple literal strings\.
-They cannot be integers or objects, or any type that is not fully resolved\.
-If you use a different type, such as an integer or float, AWS KMS interprets it as a string\.

 ```
 "encryptionContext": {
     "department": "10103.0"
 }
 ```

-The encryption context key and value can include special characters, such as underscores \(\_\), dashes \(\-\), slashes \(/, \\\) and colons \(:\)\.

 For example, when encrypting volumes and snapshots created with the [Amazon Elastic Block Store](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEBS.html) \(Amazon EBS\) [CreateSnapshot](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateSnapshot.html) operation, Amazon EBS uses the volume ID as encryption context value\.